Analysis | How Vietnam Went From Cold War Foe to a Host for Trump and Kim’s Summit

 2. Where exactly are they meeting?

-It hasn’t been announced, but talks have so far focused on the northern capital of Hanoi and the central port of Danang.
-Hanoi offers access to services but also has crowed streets where luxury cars compete with scooters for space.
+Trump announced on Twitter that the second summit will be held in Hanoi.
+The city is at a distance of about a four-hour direct flight from Pyongyang, and is the home to one of four dozen North Korean embassies operating overseas in the world.
+It was raised as a strong candidate host city by South Korea’s Munhwa Ilbo in January.
+The capital offers access to services but also has crowed streets where luxury cars compete with scooters for space.
+High-level talks had previously discussed the central port of Danang as an option.
 Danang -- where the Marines first landed in 1965 -- offers sandy beaches, scenic backdrops and an airport that once served as a major U.S. airbase.
-A third possibility is Ho Chi Minh City, formerly known as Saigon.

 3. How do the U.S. and Vietnam get on now?